-The role of the subject co-ordinator is to:
+The role of the Subject Coordinator is to:

-- provide a strategic lead and direction for the subject; - support and advise colleagues on issues related to the subject; - monitor pupils' progress in that subject area; - provide efficient resource management for the subject.
+- provide a strategic lead and direction; - support colleagues with planning and delivery; - monitor pupils' progress and curriculum coverage; - and manage resources efficiently.

-It is the role of each subject co-ordinator to keep up to date with developments in their subject, at both national and local level.
-They review the way the subject is taught in the school, and plan for improvement.
-This development planning links to the School's aims.
-Each subject co-ordinator reviews the curriculum plans for the subject, ensures that there is full coverage of the National Curriculum, and sees that progression is planned into schemes of work/Medium Term Plans.
-(Each subject co-ordinator has a more detailed list of responsibilities)
+It is the role of each Subject Coordinator to keep up to date with developments in their subject, at both national and local level.
+They review the school's teaching of the subject and plan for improvement.
+This development planning links to the school's aims.
+Each Subject Coordinator reviews the curriculum plans for the subject, ensures that there is full coverage of the National Curriculum, and sees that progression is planned into schemes of work/MTPs.
+(Note: Each Subject Coordinator has a more detailed list of responsibilities.)